Multi-Week Classes

 Intro to Throwing and Glazing

 Wheel throwing classes teach the basics of making pieces on the potter’s wheel.
 Beginning students learn to prepare the clay, center, throw, and trim.
 After the pieces are fired, all students are taught how to glaze their pieces.
-Classes are capped at 11 students for high student/teacher interaction.
+Our instructors teach through group demonstrations, discussions about example pieces, and one-on-one questions and feedback.
+We are here to help and want you to excel.
+We encourage all students to come practice on days outside of their class.

 When you reach a page that says “order pending” or a receipt you have successfully secured a spot.